 The fishery-independent transect survey of the east coast involved segmenting the coast into thirteen regions, numbering 1 to 13 from north to south (Johnson et al. 2005, Ling and Keane 2018).
 For this assessment we used regions 1 to 9 (Figure 3), because surveyed abundance of Longspined sea urchins in regions 10 to 13 was negligible for both transect surveys.
 A subsidy began in late 2016 at \$0.75/kg in all subsidy zones.
 The structure changed on March 11th 2019 to be \$0.50/kg in the northern zones, \$0.75/kg in the central zone and \$1/kg in the southern zone.
-A new subsidy structure was implemented from March 1st 2020 (the start of the licensing year) with \$0 subsidy in the northern zone, \$0.75 in the central zone and \$1.50 in the southern zone, and 2 extra zones for the subsidy were added north of the east coast of Tasmania (Figure 3).
+A new subsidy structure was implemented from March 1st 2020 (the start of the licensing year) with 2 extra zones added north of Eddystone Point (Figure 3).
+This subsidy structure remained for the 2020/21 season until changes were made from 13th June 2021, with a further zone added and some prices changed.

 Figure 3.
 Map of regions referred to in this report (left), coloured labelled areas show which blocks have contributed catch to each of the regions.
-Subsidy zone boundaries for the subsidy in effect from March 1st 2020 (right), labelled with the commercial fishing blocks used in the fishery.
+Subsidy zone boundaries for the subsidy in effect from March 1st 2020 (centre), and further changes in effect June 13th 2021 (right) labelled with the commercial fishing blocks used in the fishery.

-The total catch in each commercial fishing block for the most recent season 2019/20 shows a similar spatial distribution to the summed preceding 11 years of the fishery (2008/09 to 2018/19) (Figure 4).
-The majority of the catch was concentrated in commercial fishing blocks AW45 and AW46, which are in the St Helens region (region 2) on the northeast coast of Tasmania.
-However, in the most recent season (2019/20) there was a higher catch around Maria Island, particularly block BK44.
+The total catch in each commercial fishing block for the most recent season 2020/21 shows a different spatial distribution to the summed preceding 12 years of the fishery (2008/09 to 2018/19) (Figure 4).
+While most of the catch was concentrated in commercial fishing blocks AW45 and AW46, which are in the St Helens region (region 2), a higher relative catch was removed from blocks BH46 (Schouten Island) and BK44 (Maria Island) suggesting higher numbers of urchins in these areas than previously.

 Figure 4.
-Total catch summed over each commercial fishery block for the 2019/20 season (right) and summed over the previous 11 years of the fishery (left).
+Total catch summed over each commercial fishery block for the 2020/21 season (right) and summed over the previous 12 years of the fishery (left).
 Tick labels show the commercial fishing block names.
 Blue lines show the divisions between the northern, central and southern subsidy zones.